paczos/nonogram-solver/README.md

 ## Puzzle space and Search space

 A maximally large puzzle space would contain all possible fillings of the NxN grid.
-It would, however be a waste of resources to analyze all, even the worst solutions.
+It would, however, be a waste of resources to analyze all, even solutions with no relation to the row and column rules.
 In order to make the space smaller, it is set up with respect to row rules.
 Elements of the search space are all solutions to the nonogram that have all rows filled with groups of ◼ generated according to row rules.
 Each element is correct with respect to the row rules, but not always according to the column rules.
 It is the goal of the algorithm to find among all elements of the search space ones that are also correct with respect to the column rules.

 Initially, a nonogram is filled with first suggestions for all rows.